memgraph/docs/docs/import-data/files/cypherl.md

-Once Memgraph is running, Cypher queries are imported by running [mgconsole](/connect-to-memgraph/mgconsole.md) in a non-interactive mode and importing data saved in a `.cypherl` file.
+Once Memgraph is running, Cypher queries are imported by running [mgconsole](/connect-to-memgraph/mgconsole.md) in a non-interactive mode and importing data saved in a CYPHERL file.

 You can import queries saved in e.g. `queries.cypherl` by issuing the following shell command: